Mike Younger – Chair

 Dr Krutika Pau is a Trust Director with a Doctorate in Education and a Masters in Business Administration.
 She is currently the interim Director of Children and Families for The Children’s Society, a national charity supporting young people experiencing multiple disadvantages.
 Her career in the public sector has been dedicated to improving outcomes for children, young people and families living in diverse communities.
 She has been the statutory Director of Children’s Services for Slough Borough Council and led the work to establish an independent Trust to manage children’s social care services in the borough.
 She has previously been Director of Children’s Services in the London Borough of Brent, directing the planning, commissioning and delivery of services including children’s social care, education, youth service, youth offending team, early years and adult education.
 Krutika has worked at the Department for Education, brokering and establishing sponsored academies in London and has held a ministerial appointment as a Schools Adjudicator.
 She has significant experience of service transformation and improvement and has led local authority children’s safeguarding peer reviews on behalf of the Local Government Association.
 Working for Deloitte, she has also undertaken safeguarding peer reviews of schools in Chile.
 Krutika has served as a member of the corporation of the College of North West London and chaired the audit committee (2001-2009).
 She has also been a Trustee of SHINE, a national education charity (2005-2015) and currently provides support to the Cambridge University Primary School.

-Mayur Patel – Trust Director
+Mayur Patel – Trust Director (CBE)

 Mayur Patel (CBE) is a Trust director.
-He is a qualified Solicitor who currently works at The Law society as Head of Legal Services.
+He is a qualified Solicitor who currently works as CEO as one of the Hinduja Group Companies.
+He previously worked at The Law Society as Head of Legal Services.
 Prior to taking up this post in December 2016, He worked in the Government Legal Department (formerly known as Treasury Solicitor’s Department) for 26 years where he undertook a very wide variety of posts and work.
 He joined the Treasury Solicitor’s Department in 1990 to work in its property department.
 He moved to the DEFRA in 1991 (previously known as the Ministry of Agriculture, Fisheries and Food) where he worked for 13 years where he was the Head of Civil and European Litigation.
 In 2003, he moved back to Treasury Solicitor’s Department to become Head of Prison Service Litigation, then Head of Ministry of Defence litigation and then Head of Immigration and National Security.
 In 2008, he moved into the world of public inquiries and worked on high profile inquiries such a Chilcott and Leveson.
 He was also the Head of Guantanamo Bay Litigation which was the biggest litigation law suit which the HMG has faced.
 In 2011 he was seconded to Parliament as the Legal Advisor to the Parliamentary Commission for banking Standards which was a Commission set up by Parliament in the wake of the banking crisis of 2008 to critically examine the role of the banks, their culture and standards.
 In 2012, he returned to Treasury Solicitor’s Department and took up the post of Head of Department or Health and Work and Pensions Litigation.
 In 2014 he became Head of Bona Vacantia.
 Mayur was awarded the CBE in 2011 for his services to Government.
 He is a keen sports fan, especially of football and cricket.